vitor-de-oliveira/rheovolution/README.md

     width="400" height="400">
 </p>

-The enlargment of Earth's nutation period due to its elastic properties is called *Chandler Wobble*.
-Such effect was used to calibrate Earth in this example.
+The enlargement of Earth's nutation period due to its elastic properties is called *Chandler Wobble*.
+Such an effect was used to calibrate Earth in this example.

 ### Example 4 - Earth-Moon system with Maxwell rheology

-This example simulates the dynamics a system containing the Earth and the Moon, where the Earth is a deformable extended body rotating with no obliquity and the Moon is a point mass orbiting the Earth in a Keplerian orbit with zero eccentricity.
+This example simulates the dynamics of a system containing the Earth and the Moon, where the Earth is a deformable extended body rotating with no obliquity, and the Moon is a point mass orbiting the Earth in a Keplerian orbit with zero eccentricity.
 The feature of interest here is the increase in the distance between the Earth and the Moon at a rate of about 3.8 cm/yr.
-Such effect was used to calibrate Earth's rheology in this situtation, and can be observed in the "a (AU) vs Time (yr)" plot, where "a" is the orbit's semi-major axis.
+Such effect was used to calibrate Earth's rheology in this situation and it can be observed in the "a (AU) vs Time (yr)" plot, where "a" is the orbit's semi-major axis.
 See "figure_Example_4_EM_Maxwell_Moon_semi_major_axis.png" in the output of Example 4.

 <p align="center">